kapilbhowmik1976/PhnoneListApi/README.md

 or

-4. Build the project as maven build(goal: clean install)  which will generate "phone-application-0.0.1-SNAPSHOT.jar" run the Springbot as Jar file : java -jar phone-application-0.0.1-SNAPSHOT.jar
+4. Build the project as maven build(goal: clean install)  which will generate "phone-application-0.0.1-SNAPSHOT.jar"
+5. Run the Springbot as Jar file : java -jar phone-application-0.0.1-SNAPSHOT.jar

-5. Run Junit test by executing the project as Junit test from favourite tool(Junit test class : PhoneApplicationTests.Java)
+6. Run Junit test by executing the project as Junit test from favourite tool(Junit test class : PhoneApplicationTests.Java)
-6. Rest service endpoint:
+7. Rest service endpoint:
 http://localhost:8080/phone/getPhoneList/2039999988

 Output(sample json):